emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 ```

 ## Configure Authentication Across Multiple Domains
-Ambassador Pro allows supports authentication for multiple domains where each domain is issued it's own separate access token.
-This allows for a user to log into `foo.example.com` and not have access to `bar.example.com`.
+Ambassador Pro supports authentication for multiple domains where each domain is issued it's own access token.
+This, for example, allows a user to log into `domain1.example.com` and recieve an access token while remaining to not have access to `domain2.example.com`.

-To configure this, you will need to create another application with you IDP (see [Create an Authentication Application with your IDP](/user-guide/oauth-oidc-auth/#create-an-authentication-application-with-your-idp)) and create another `Tenant`.
+To configure this, you will need to create another application with your IDP (see [Create an Authentication Application with your IDP](/user-guide/oauth-oidc-auth/#create-an-authentication-application-with-your-idp)) and create another `Tenant` for the new domain.

 Example: